SegBlocks: Block-Based Dynamic Resolution Networks for Real-Time Segmentation: Experiments

-As described in Section~\ref{sec:blockpad}, the BlockPad module pads individual blocks by sampling their neighbors.
+\paragraph*{\textbf{Sampling pattern}} As described in Section~\ref{sec:blockpad}, the BlockPad module pads individual blocks by sampling their neighbors.
 When low-resolution blocks are padded with features of high-resolution blocks, these features should be subsampled.
-Table~\ref{tab:sampling} compares average-sampling with strided subsampling and shows that average sampling achieves better accuracy (mIoU) with only a slight increase in overhead.
+Table~\ref{tab:sampling} compares average-sampling with strided subsampling and shows that average-sampling achieves better accuracy (mIoU) with only a slight increase in overhead.
 In addition, we show that using zero-padding has a significant impact on accuracy, highlighting the importance of BlockPad when processing images in blocks.